 Although he derived no financial benefit, his discoveries played an important part in the establishment of the fertiliser industry.
 Famous names include Joseph Fison, who set up his works in Ipswich and a depot in Hauxton near Cambridge.
 Other beneficiaries from his research were the Prentice brothers in Stowmarket.
 Soon they were exporting superphosphates around the world from the port at Ipswich.

 The oddly-named Coprolite Street in Ipswich marks the site where the phosphate nodules were brought to a building to be ground up and mixed with sulphuric acid.
-Local residents complained that the process made a terrible smell.
+Local residents used to complain that the process made a terrible smell.

 Henslow’s other scientific work was also far ranging.
 He showed Irish farmers, stricken by the potato famine (1845–46), how to extract starch from rotten potatoes.
 He also gave public lectures on the fermentation of manure.
 His discoveries spread far and wide.